A Political Primer

-- Modern conservatism is a composite of three social forces: the ruling class and its close associates, the political descendants of traditional conservatism, and the political descendants of classical liberalism.
-These distinct components and their discrete political backgrounds must be kept firmly in mind when a strategy is being developed.
+- Modern conservatism has two distinct roots: traditional conservatism and classical liberalism.
+These discrete political backgrounds must be kept firmly in mind when a strategy is being developed.

 - Progressivism is a values-based resistance movement.
 It can be relied on to fight for social, economic, and environmental justice, but not to fundamentally transform or supersede capitalism.
 Environmentalism is similar, but focuses on sustainability rather than justice.